ali-ahsan0/alijutt8/README.md

 👋 Hello, fellow developers!
-I'm Ali Ahsan, a passionate frontend Angular developer with 2 years of experience.
+I'm Ali Ahsan, a passionate frontend Angular and React developer.

-🌐 Specialized in building dynamic and responsive web applications using Angular, HTML, CSS, and JavaScript.
+🌐 Specialized in building dynamic and responsive web applications using Angular,React js, HTML, CSS, and JavaScript.
 I enjoy crafting engaging user interfaces and creating seamless user experiences.

 🎨 A keen eye for design and a strong understanding of UI/UX principles.
 I strive to create visually appealing interfaces that not only look great but also provide exceptional usability.